-The OIG noted that selected employee satisfaction survey results indicated that facility leaders were engaged and were working to improve employee satisfaction scores.
-The selected patient experience survey scores for facility leaders were lower than the VHA average, and facility leaders had implemented processes and plans to maintain positive patient experiences.
+The OIG noted that selected employee satisfaction survey results indicated that facility leaders had opportunities to improve facility engagement scores to promote a culture where employees felt safe bringing forward issues and concerns.
+The selected patient experience survey scores for facility leaders were better than the VHA average, and facility leaders had implemented processes and plans to maintain positive patient experiences.

-Additionally, the OIG reviewed accreditation agency findings, sentinel events, 1 disclosures of adverse patient events, and patient safety indicator data and identified organizational risk factors that may contribute to future issues of lapses in patient safety unless corrective processes are implemented and continuously monitored.
+Additionally, the OIG reviewed accreditation agency findings, sentinel events, 1 disclosures of adverse patient events, and patient safety indicator data and did not identify any substantial organizational risk factors.